Reading time: 6 min.

 Is anxiety-related hair loss permanent?

 Although the hair loss associated with stress and anxiety can be severe, it’s not always permanent.
-By addressing the underlying cause of your anxiety, you can soon get back to a healthy head of hair.
+Unlike genetic hair loss conditions like female or male pattern baldness, stress-related hair loss can be remedied by addressing the underlying cause of your anxiety.
+Once you treat the anxiety and stress, you can soon get back to a healthy head of hair.

 Working on reducing overall levels of stress and anxiety is very important as well as learning coping techniques in case of recurrence.